 - Part attrition due to obsolescence

-- Centralize Physical MRO Inventory
+- Centralise Physical MRO Inventory

 Let’s say Bob and Tom, two of your plant managers, both use part numbers WidgetX and WidgetY in the course of their MRO duties.
 If they’re each building their own stockpile of Widgets without informing the other, Tom might find himself approving rush shipping for spare parts when Bob has three skids quietly rusting in a dusty closet.

-Move all of your MRO items to one centralized place, assigning each a distinct part number, cataloguing stock company-wide, and integrating it with your procurement software package for easy tracking and spend visibility.
+Move all of your MRO items to one centralised place, assigning each a distinct part number, cataloguing stock company-wide, and integrating it with your procurement software package for easy tracking and spend visibility.
 Consider assigning procurement staff to handle these essential supplies, with an eye toward building strong partnerships with preferred suppliers to keep costs low while still meeting quality and lead time specs.

 - Streamline Procurement with Preventative Maintenance